Skip to content

 server.ssl.key-store-type=JKS

-If you want to use keystore password in encrypted form then paste encrypted value in ENC() like this:
+If you want to use keystore password in encrypted form, then paste the encrypted value in ENC() like this:

 server.ssl.key-store-password=ENC(encrypted-value)